What’s the difference between a funnel and a website?

 For example, you’re providing physiotherapy services to elite athletes, geriatric people and working professionals.

-Imagine if a visitor who is an elite athlete, comes to your page, and they see you’re providing services to athletes, elderly and working professionals.
+Imagine if a visitor who is an elite athlete comes to your page, and see you’re providing services to athletes, the elderly and working professionals.

 They scroll through the page, and they see most of the testimonials are from geriatric people.

-Then that person will think, you’re providing generic services and your focus is not elite athletes.
+Then that person will think, you’re providing generic services and your focus is not on elite athletes.

 Therefore, a page that’s dedicated only to elite athletes should be there, with a focus only on one thing.

 There should be a call to action that will allow them to book a call with you.